Frequently Asked Questions

 Step 4: Annealing

 After you have finished your piece, it has to be annealed before it can leave the studio.
+We anneal the glass to remove any stress that built up as we worked the glass.
+If you don’t anneal your work, the stress can cause the glass to crack or shatter.

 How long are the sessions for?